frankiesanjana/all-about-penguins/README.md

     - Verified that the form submits correctly and redirects to the "thankyou" page correctly when it is filled in as required
     - Verified that the form cannot be submitted without the required fields filled in
     - Verified that the form cannot be submitted without an email address (including an "@" symbol) in the email field

+- Redirection to main page: Thank You page only
+    - Verified that the link to redirect users to the Info page redirects correctly to the page as intended

 ### Cross-Browser Testing